Meidar-S/pylocksfile/README.md

 #Acquiring lock 0 for reading (shared lock) with blocking
 locksfile.acquire(writeLock = False, lock_n = 0, blocking = True)

-# Do some reading (shared) operation associated lock 0.
+# Do some reading (shared) operation assosiated lock 0.

 #Acquiring locks 1,2,3 for writing (exclusive lock) with blocking
 locksfile.acquire(writeLock = True, lock_n = (1,3), blocking = True)

-# Do some writing (exclusive) operation associated locks 1,2,3.
+# Do some writing (exclusive) operation assosiated locks 1,2,3.
-# Do some reading (shared) operation associated lock 0.
+# Do some reading (shared) operation assosiated lock 0.

 #Using 'with' statement.
 Notice (2,1) means offset of 1 locks from lock 2, hence it is equivalent to 'lock_n = 2'.
 with locksfile(writeLock = False, lock_n = (2,1)):
 	#Converts lock 2 to read (shared).
 Do read (shared) operation on 0,2 and write (exclusive) on 1,3
 	pass

-# Do some writing (exclusive) operation associated locks 1,3.
+# Do some writing (exclusive) operation assosiated locks 1,3.
-# Do some reading (shared) operation associated lock 0.
+# Do some reading (shared) operation assosiated lock 0.

 #Releasing lock 0.
 locksfile.release(lock_n = (0,1))